-Depending on the technology used, microalgae production may cost from very less to very high.
-The cost is meagre when sewage grown algae are harvested and used, as these are bypr6ducts of waste water treatment process.
-Although high production costs should always be considered in relation to the commercial value of the end product, it is clear those pure cultures of algae for nursery rearing and grow-out of bivalve mollusc and for farming herbivorous fish is costly.
-Major production costs are made up by labour, pumping, nutrients and mixing.
+Depending on the technology used, microalgae production may cost from very little to very high.
+The cost is meagre when sewage-grown algae are harvested and used, as these are by-products of the wastewater treatment process.
+Although high production costs should always be considered concerning the commercial value of the end product, it is clear those pure cultures of algae for nursery rearing and growth of bivalve molluscs and for farming herbivorous fish are costly.
+Major production costs are made up of labour, pumping, nutrients, and mixing.